 - The Millionaire Next Door

-Yes these all link to Amazon, and yes they are affiliate links, but I would much rather see you borrow them for free from your local library, or try to get them through paperbackswap.com; only as a last resort do I want to see you buying them and if you do it better be at a discount with point earned gift cards.
+Yes, these all link to Amazon, and yes, they are affiliate links, but I would much rather see you borrow them for free from your local library or use this method that I use to score free Kindle books.
+Only as a last resort do I want to see you buying them and if you do, it had better be at a discount with gift cards earned through these programs.

 I hope your new year is thrifty and bright!